jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 for data breaches by 33% for response and 43% for prevention.
 See Figure 19.

-**Figure 19.** *A bar chart showing the time to identify and contain a data breach based on where AI and automation are deployed in security operations, from the organizations that reported extensive use of AI and automation, measured in days.
-The chart shows the time for MTTI and MTTC for prevention, detection, investigation, and response.*
+![Image of Figure 19.
+From the organizations that reported extensive use of AI and automation, measured in days; reference chart 14 Time to identify and contain a data breach based on where AI and automation are deployed in security operations]

 ## Raising prices post-breach
 By their nature, data breaches are expensive.
 When